Therapeutic Yoga,

 What are the differences between restorative yoga and yin yoga?

 It makes sense that restorative yoga and yin yoga are sometimes confused with one another.
 These two practices are similar in many ways.
-They’re both slow, receptive, calming, cooling, and oftentimes, they both emphasize contemplative teachings.
-These two practices do have some essential differences though.
-I often get asked how ...
+They’re both slow, receptive, calming, cooling, and often emphasize contemplative teachings.
+These two practices do have some essential differences, though.
+I often get asked how these two ...

 Read More